 Things to do on a Lake District Cottage break

-So in no particular order, here’s our rundown of the best family-friendly things to do in the Lake District:
+So in no particular order, here’s our rundown of the best family-friendly things to do on a Lake District cottage break:

 Aira Force Waterfalls, Ullswater

-The Aira Force Waterfalls are a part of the National Trust, it’s free to visit but you do need to pay for the car park if you arrive by car.
+The Aira Force Waterfalls are a part of the National Trust, it’s free to visit, but you need to pay for the car park if you arrive by car.
 It can, of course, be reached on foot from the local town or if you happen to be hiking the Ullswater Way.
-The path can be quite taxing and uneven so it is not suitable for buggies or wheelchairs.
-When we visited we popped Albie in a back carrier although he did walk some parts himself.
-Just keep a close eye on younger children, despite my warnings to stay back Ollie did venture a little too close and slipped on a rock towards one of the lower level waterfalls and almost fell in.
+The path can be quite taxing and uneven, so it is not suitable for buggies or wheelchairs.
+When we visited, we popped Albie in a back carrier, although he did walk some parts himself.
+Just keep a close eye on younger children; despite my warnings to stay back, Ollie did venture a little too close and slipped on a rock towards one of the lower level waterfalls and almost fell in.
 I aged about 10 years in that one moment!!!

 The paths follow a loop up to the top of Aira Force and back down the other side.
-It really is a sight to behold and whilst it had been quite wet when we visited, apparently, the waterfall is something else when there has been very heavy rainfall.
+It really is a sight to behold, and whilst it had been quite wet when we visited, apparently, the waterfall is something else when there has been hefty rainfall.

 Lakeland Motor Museum

-As well as having the opportunity to see cars that we remembered from childhood, there were cars and motorbikes from films that both we and the children recognised.
-We also spent a long time in the Campbell Bluebird Exhibition which was fascinating.
-We spent a good few hours looking around the museum and afterwards enjoyed a snack in the restaurant overlooking the river before returning on the coach to catch the boat back to Lake Windermere.
+As well as having the opportunity to see cars that we remembered from childhood, there were cars and motorbikes from films that both the children and we recognised.
+We also spent a long time in the Campbell Bluebird Exhibition, which was fascinating.
+We spent a good few hours looking around the museum and afterwards enjoyed a snack in the restaurant overlooking the river before returning to the coach to catch the boat back to Lake Windermere.

-Wray Castle has been owned by the National Trust since 1929, this neo-gothic castle sits on the shores of Lake Windermere in Claife near Ambleside.
-This year sees the opening of the new jetty which means visitors can arrive by foot, road or water.
-In 1882 it was the holiday home of Beatrix Potter who was just 16 years old at the time.
+The National Trust has owned Wray Castle since 1929; this neo-gothic castle sits on the shores of Lake Windermere in Claife near Ambleside.
+This year sees the opening of the new jetty, which means visitors can arrive by foot, road or water.
+In 1882 it was the holiday home of Beatrix Potter, who was just 16 years old at the time.

-When we visited we were surprised to find that Wray Castle is unlike any other castle we have visited, the rooms are not filled with period furniture and decor.
+When we visited, we were surprised to find that Wray Castle is unlike any other castle we have visited; the rooms are not filled with period furniture and decor.
 It has lots of activities for the children to take part in, ours loved it so much they didn’t want to leave.
-We did manage to convince them to go for a walk along the shores of Lake Windermere, through the trees and onto the adventure playground which made for a really lovely afternoon in the Summer sunshine.
+We did manage to convince them to go for a walk along the shores of Lake Windermere, through the trees and onto the adventure playground, which made for a charming afternoon in the Summer sunshine.